-	- Memory cues are external objects or events that help us remember to perform a certain action.
+- Memory cues are objects or events that help trigger an action or a memory of that action.

 - Memory cues work by helping us retrieve an intention from our prospective memory, which is responsible for remembering things that we need to do.